wearekuva/oui/README.md

 > This is still experimental.
 The api is likely to change without support.
 You have been warned!

+_Objects go in, UI comes out_

 Oui is a super simple way to instrument your code and create a controls for data.
 Pass it an object and Oui will renders a set of controllers that allow you to visualise and control and shape your application.

-_Objects go in and UI's come out._

 ## Usage

 First add Oui to your project.
-You can grab a copy from the [dist](./dist) folder, or alternatively use npm.

 ```
 npm install @marklundin/oui --save
 ```

+You can also grab a copy from the [dist](./dist) folder.
+It comes in minified and production flavours.

 Once installed, create an object containing some properties or reference to an existing object.
-Call `Oui()` with this object to instrument it.
+Calling `Oui()` with an object will instrument it.

 ```javascript
 import oui from 'oui'